muratkeremozcan/next-app-mosh/notes.md

 For ex: the `RootLayout` at `./app/layout.tsx` is the common UI for all the app.

+We can create additional layouts for specific areas of our application (eg /app/admin/layout.tsx).

-Suppose we want a different layout for admin users with a sidebar.
+Suppose we want a different layout for admin users with a sidebar:

 ```tsx
 // ./app/admin/layout.tsx